Warren Beatty: Marriage and relationships

-Politics
+Activism

+Beatty was a founding board member of the Center for National Policy, a founding member of the Progressive Majority, a member of the Council on Foreign Relations, has served as the Campaign Chair for the Permanent Charities Committee, and has participated in the World Economic Forum at Davos, Switzerland.
+He served on the Board of Trustees at the Scripps Research Institute, and the Board of Directors of the Motion Picture and Television Fund Foundation.
+He was named Honorary Chairman of the Stella Adler Studio of Acting in 2004.
+Director and collaborator Arthur Penn described Beatty as "the perfect producer", adding, "He makes everyone demand the best of themselves.
+Warren stays with a picture through editing, mixing, and scoring.
+He plain works harder than anyone else I have ever seen."

+Political views

 Beatty is a longtime supporter of the Democratic Party.
-In 1972, Beatty was part of the "inner circle" of Senator George McGovern's presidential campaign.
+In 1972, he was part of the "inner circle" of Senator George McGovern's presidential campaign.
 He traveled extensively and was instrumental in organizing fundraising.
 Despite differences in politics, Beatty was also a friend of Republican Senator John McCain, with whom he agreed on the need for campaign finance reform.
-He was one of the pallbearers chosen by McCain himself at the senator's funeral in 2018.
+He was chosen by McCain to be one of the pallbearers at the senator's funeral in 2018.

-Sexual misconduct allegation

-On November 9, 2022, Kristina Charlotte Hirsch filed a lawsuit claiming that Beatty had groomed and manipulated her into having sex with him in 1973 when she was 14 and he was about 35.
-The lawsuit did not identify Beatty by name but described Hirsch's alleged abuser as having "acted in television and several Hollywood films, including portraying Clyde in Bonnie and Clyde, a major box-office success that earned DEFENDANT DOE an Academy Award for Best Actor"—all of which described Beatty.

-Hirsch's attorneys filed the motion in Los Angeles County Superior Court under a California law that allows people to temporarily override the statute of limitations and sue in cases involving underage sexual abuse, even if the abuse took place years or even decades earlier.